uktrade/prototypes-on-paas/README.md

 1. Clone the repo
 2. Checkout a new branch
 3. Copy your prototype's files into the `prototypes` folder
+4. Within your prototype's folder, delete the `.git` folder
-4. Push and create a pull request
+5. Push and create a pull request
-5. Merge the pull request
+6. Merge the pull request
-6. Your prototype should automatically be deployed to the service
+7. Your prototype should automatically be deployed to the service